Explore trekking tours that lead you to the heart of the Andes

 What is the difficulty level of treks in the Andes?

-Trekking in the Andes offers a wide range of difficulty levels, from easy routes suitable for beginners to challenging high-altitude ascents.
-Some treks are moderate, covering distances of 10 to 15 km per day at mid-altitudes, while others are more demanding, featuring steep climbs, drastic temperature changes, and longer distances.
-The more difficult routes are usually located at higher altitudes, requiring good physical condition, endurance, and experience in mountaineering or trekking.
+Trekking in the Andes offers routes for all levels, from beginner-friendly paths to challenging high-altitude climbs.
+Some treks cover 10-15 km daily at mid-altitudes, while others are more demanding.
+Difficult routes often involve steep climbs, temperature changes, and longer distances.
+Higher-altitude treks require good physical condition and mountaineering experience.

 What previous experience do I need to do a trek in the Andes?